 Welcome to Vietnam!
 You will be met at Noi Bai International Airport by a driver from our local team, holding a sign with your name on it.
 They will take you straight to the Volunteer House where you can relax and meet your fellow participants.
 You will also receive your locker key and house key.

 Should you arrive in the morning or early afternoon, our local coordinators will give you a brief guide of the local area via a neighbourhood tour.
-If not, you will get the chance to explore the local neighbourhood on the Thursday!
+If not, you will get the chance to explore the local neighbourhood on Thursday!

 After getting your bearings, you will have the rest of the day to relax and get to know other participants in Vietnam.